 2. Give All Buyers the Option to Review

 There are costs to the targeted approach.
 Finding potential writers, soliciting reviews and tracking requests takes time.

-An alternative, enabled by FeedbackFive, is to send two separate follow up emails after a purchase is made.
-Request seller feedback in the initial message and a product review in the second email.
-This is especially effective if the product review request is sent after positive seller feedback is received.
-FeedbackFive automates this process for sellers and allows them to personalize their emails with professionally designed templates, product images and much more.
+An alternative, enabled by FeedbackFive, is to send a follow up email after a purchase is made.
+You can request a product review or seller feedback.
+FeedbackFive automates this process for sellers and allows them to personalize their emails with professionally designed templates, product images, and much more.

 3. Review the Review

 Over time, you may encounter reviews that violate Amazon rules or merit commentary or response.
 In the first case, notify Amazon’s Customer Discussions team.
 There are several reported cases of Amazon taking steps to enforce rules against paid reviews, sock-puppet accounts and other prohibited practices.